[Case Study Off Road México]

 11

-I wrote clear and concise microcopy for each category.
+I wrote clear and direct microtexts for each category.

-Friction: The proto-personas felt that the previous content was “too technical and confusing.”
+Friction: The prototypes considered the previous content to be "technical and confusing."

 12

-I replaced generic images with photographs of recent projects.
+I replaced old images with photographs of recent projects.

-Friction: Both the heuristic analysis and stakeholders agreed that the previous site “didn’t show real results.”
+Friction: Heuristic analysis and stakeholders agreed that the previous website "did not show real results."

-Impact: Elevated the perception of professionalism and authenticity.
+Impact: Raised the perception of professionalism and authenticity.

 13